-1. Subject to and in accordance with the Recitals set forth above, on October 24, 2011 the City Council adopted a Resolution approving the Company's Application for an abatement of real property taxes related to the Real Property Investment under Act 210 (the "Resolution") for a period not to exceed six (6) years, subject to the provisions of this Agreement.
+1. Subject to and in accordance with the Recitals set forth above, on October 24, 2011 the City Council adopted a Resolution approving the Company's

+Application for an abatement of real property taxes related to the Real PropertyBuilding Investment under Act 210 (the "Resolution") for a period not to exceed six (6) years, subject to the provisions of this Agreement.
 A copy of the Resolution is attached and is incorporated into this Agreement.
 At the end of the six (6) year abatement period, the Property shall be subject to full ad valorem taxation.
-There is no contemplation by the Parties that the six () year period will be extended.
+There is no contemplation by the Parties that the six (6) year period will be extended.

-2. In consideration of a six (6) year abatement of real property taxes, for the 2013 through 2018 tax years (imposed based upon taxable values as of December 31, 2012 through December 31, 2017) (the "Abatement Period"), the Company represents and warrants that it will build and occupy the Real Property Investment for the entire abatement period.
-The Company further agrees as follows with respect to the Real Property Investment:

-(a) that the cost of the construction of the Real Estate Investment (hotel) will be a minimum of \$9,000,000; and that the design, elevations, materials, and quality of tenant/occupant (currently proposed to be a Hyatt Place) will be and remain of such quality or greater and as proposed and depicted in the Company's application materials;

-(b) that the Real Estate Investment (hotel) will be in compliance with the City's zoning ordinance and other ordinance requirements, including (but not limited to) woodlands, wetlands, storm water management, and all site plan approval requirements;

-(c) that a minimum of 24 full-time equivalent and part-time jobs will be created in connection with the Real Estate Investment, including:
+- 2. In consideration of a six (6) year abatement of real property taxes, for the 2013 through 2018 tax years (imposed based upon taxable values as of December 31, 2012 through December 31, 2017) (the "Abatement Period"), the Company represents and warrants that it will build and occupy the Real PropertyBuilding Investment for the entire abatement period, subject to the assignment provisions below.
+The Company further agrees as follows with respect to the Real PropertyBuilding Investment: - (a) that the cost of the construction of the Real Estate Building Investment (i.e., the hotel and meeting space facility) will be a minimum estimated range of \$9,000,0007,500,000 to 10,000,0005, and that the design, elevations, materials, and quality of tenant/occupant (currently proposed to be a Hyatt Place) will be and remain of such quality or greater and as proposed and depicted in the Company's application materials; provided, however, that while such amount shall be the minimum amount of investment in the hotel/meeting facility building, the Parties acknowledge that it will not be determinative of value for purposes of the commercial rehabilitation tax, which shall be established by applicable valuation methods as provided by law and subject to challenge by the Company in accordance with the law; provided, however, that the Company shall be entitled to appeal the value established to the Michigan Tax Tribunal only if it exceeds the average per room taxable value of other hotel properties located in the City of Novi. - (b) that the Real EstateBuilding Investment (hotel/meeting space facility) will be in compliance with the City's zoning ordinance (including any provisions allowing for waiver and variance relief) and other ordinance requirements, including (but not limited to) woodlands, wetlands, storm water management, and all site plan approval requirements; - (c) that a minimum of 24 full-time equivalent and part-time jobs will be created in connection with the Real EstateBuilding Investment, including: